anshtyagi14/rmqdatadog/README.md

-# Comprehensive Guide to Setting Up Prometheus for RabbitMQ Monitoring with Datadog Integration
+# Comprehensive Guide to setup RabbitMQ Monitoring with Datadog Integration

 ## Prerequisites